Jack Chambers (politician): Political views

 On 3 May 2018, he, along with several other Fianna Fáil TDs, called for a No vote in the referendum to remove the constitutional prohibition of abortion.
-He has since stated that his position has evolved and that he supports women being able to access terminations up to 12 weeks of pregnancy in all circumstances.
+He has since stated that his position has evolved and that he supports the 2018 abortion legislation allowing abortion on demand up to 12 weeks of pregnancy, and up to 24 weeks in other circumstances including risk to the life of the mother or foetus.